Google Crawls My Homepage But Never the Article Pages

 grep -oE 'href="/articles/[^"]+"' home.html | wc -l

-# 0 or very few = links rendered by JS
+# 0 or very few = links are rendered by JS, not in the HTML

-2. Homepage shows only 5-10 latest, older articles 3+ clicks deep
+2. Homepage shows only 5-10 latest; older articles are 3+ clicks deep

 Homepage (5 latest) → /blog (pagination page 1) → /blog/page/2 → article

-3+ clicks deep = Google treats them as low priority.
+3+ clicks from the homepage = Google treats the page as low priority and crawls it rarely.

 curl -s https://yourdomain.com/sitemap.xml | grep -c "<loc>"

-4. Article pages too thin — Google deprioritizes after one visit
+4. Article pages too thin — Google deprioritizes the whole pattern

-If Googlebot’s first crawl finds articles that are < 300 words / template content, it flags “this URL pattern isn’t worth re-visiting” and drops the entire /articles/* priority.
+If Googlebot’s first crawls of /articles/* find pages that are under ~300 words or template-shaped, it learns “this URL pattern isn’t worth re-visiting” and drops the priority of the entire directory, not just the thin page.

 <a href="/articles/foo/">read more</a>